Can Businessman Trump Run The Country

 7. We have to resist political correctness.

-8. Repeal & Repeal healthcare - he has something much much better.
+8. Repeal & Repeal healthcare - he has something much, much better.

 9. Tax Reform.

-But before we get there, it is worth pointing out that Trump supporters seem to have demonstrated limited hearing.
-They didn't hear Trump admit to sexual assault, they heard locker room talk; They didn't hear him insulting the Gold Star family whose Muslim son gave his life for THIS country; they didn't hear him insult Mexicans or the 'Mexican' judge, or the wives of Jeb Bush and Ted Cruz (not that Cruz didn't do the same); they didn't hear him accuse our sitting president of lying about his birth for the last five years, or recognize the pit of mud he has dragged our civility into, making insults and hate speech trendy.
+But before we get there, it is worth pointing out that Trump supporters have demonstrated limited hearing.
+They didn't hear Trump admit to sexual assault; they heard locker room talk; They didn't hear him insulting the Gold Star family whose Muslim son gave his life for THIS country; they didn't hear him insult Mexicans or the 'Mexican' judge, or the wives of Jeb Bush and Ted Cruz (not that Cruz didn't do the same); they didn't hear him accuse our sitting president of lying about his birth for the last five years, or recognize the pit of mud he has dragged our civility into, making insults and hate speech trendy.

-When Trump goes off on his tangents and tantrums his followers don't seem to care.
-In my discussions with them, they simply said: "we don't care, our gut says he'll be good for America."
+When Trump goes off on his tangents and tantrums, his followers don't seem to care.
+In my discussions with them, they simply said, " We don't care; our gut says he'll be good for America."
 No one can really debate how another feels.
 Whether your gut motivates you to like Trump or not, we're all entitled to that personal right.
 We should respect it.

 America didn't become great in the first place from being overtly nasty, being stronger, or being ignorant.
-We became great because of our innovative spirit, our national willingness to rally around a gentler sense of humanity, always do the right thing regardless of whether or not we had our own internal self-interests for doing so.
-We've risen up to empire status in the world, not by strong-arm tactics like the previous empires before us (Romans, the Greeks, Turks, the Spanish, British).
+We became great because of our innovative spirit, our national willingness to rally around a gentler sense of humanity, and always do the right thing regardless of whether or not we had our own internal self-interests for doing so.
+We've risen to empire status in the world, not by strong-arm tactics like the previous empires (Romans, the Greeks, Turks, the Spanish, British).
 But rather as corporate raiders selling democracy.

-None of his negative character traits seem to matter in the eyes of his followers because, according to him, he is a successful businessman, a guy who wins -- "I've been winning my whole life, it's what I do.
-You're going to get tired of all the winning" he declares.
+None of his negative character traits seem to matter in the eyes of his followers because, according to him, he is a successful businessman, a guy who wins—"I've been winning my whole life; it's what I do.
+You're going to get tired of all the winning," he declares.

 Words Matter